Aikie-ui/AIHumanizer/README.md

 AI-Humanizer

-This application is an AI humanizer you can use to bypass having to purchase subscriptions for sites like rewritify or any other AI text Humanizer
+This application is an AI humanizer completely made in Python.
+You can use to bypass having to purchase subscriptions for sites like rewritify or any other AI text Humanizer

 In this app you have the ability to: